-Collagen has become a major buzzword in the wellness world (in fact, it’s projected to be one of the major health trends of 2018).
+Collagen has become a major buzzword in the wellness world (in fact, it’s one of the major health trends of 2018).

 If you’ve been following Vital Proteins for a while, you may be wondering what the difference is between the Collagen Peptides and the Marine Collagen.
 Both products are similar in their application… They’re flavorless and odorless and can also be added to smoothies or stirred into soups.
 But what’s the difference between them?

 Collagen is a protein that’s found in the connective tissues.
 Humans create their own collagen naturally, as do other animals, which is why collagen is by default a non-vegan ingredient.
 Collagen is found in our skin, bones, joints, nails and hair.

 The main difference between Vital Proteins Collagen Peptides and Vital Proteins Marine Collagen is sourcing.
 While Collagen Peptides are sourced from grass-fed, pasture-raised bovine from Brazil, the Marine Collagen is sourced from wild-caught fish scales.

 Therefore, Vital Proteins Marine Collagen is pescatarian-friendly.
 Nutritionally, the two products aren’t much different — they’re just derived from different sources.

 If you’re trying to decide between Marine Collagen and Collagen Peptides, you might naturally be wondering why you would want to take either of these products.
 Collagen, whether it’s derived from bovine or fish, is a fantastic way to support your connective tissues.**

 Hair and nails: Collagen is present in the cells that make up the hair and nails.